moodlehq/mdlrelease/README.md

 - CI status is green (only controlled problems allowed).
 - Every ongoing issue under current integration has a valid outcome (integrated, reopened, delayed) applied.
+- There aren't remaining issues under testing.
+That may imply that you have to pass some issues under automated testing on CiBoT's behalf.

 **1. Run the pre-release script.**